An Efficient Algorithm for Permutation Iteration Using a Singly Linked List: Implementation technical details

 We chose $k=2$ for the halting case, as this specific case required slightly different handling compared to other even cases.
 Keeping the cases $k=0$ and $k=1$ outside the recursive process was straightforward.

-The key point to note here is that, aside from the recursive calls, the function performs only elementary assignments using the \texttt{setf} or \texttt{rotatef} macros.
+The key point to note here is that, aside from the recursive calls, the function performs only elementary assignments using the \texttt{setf} or \texttt{rotatef} macros\footnote{The \texttt{setf} macro merely updates the content of a variable, while the \texttt{rotatef} macro does the same thing on several variables at once.}.
 Ensuring this was, in fact, the primary objective of the algorithm.